-Quality Measures

-Much of the traditional healthcare system is prioritizing outcome measures to best assess whether processes and protocols improve patient results.
+Potential Quality Measures for Geographic Attribution Models: Much of the traditional healthcare system is prioritizing outcome measures to best assess whether processes and protocols improve patient results.
 For nontraditional healthcare entities without established measures, structural and process measures may play a central role in attribution models for MCIs and PHEs to address response coordination and execution.
 Attribution model developers should consider prioritizing evidence-based structure and process measures that can drive improvement in health outcomes for patients and support a successful preparedness infrastructure.
+Enhancing accountability through process and structural measures can also serve as the foundation for the development of more advanced measurement strategies for MCIs, PHEs, and ECSCs, including outcome measures and PRO-PMs that could be used in the future.